helior/iedrupal-site/README.md

 #### TODO:
-* Automated builder script for production deploys.
+- Automated builder script for production deploys.
-* Travis CI integration.
+- add `misc` directory for files to copy to www.